Americans with Disabilities Act (ADA)

 To file a complaint under the Grievance Procedure please take the following steps:

-- Complete the Complaint Form and return to Mary Mellor, Court ADA Coordinator, Court Administration, 2nd Floor, 100 North Main Street, Doylestown, Pennsylvania 18901.
+- Complete the Complaint Form and return to Kelly Fallon, Court ADA Coordinator, Court Administration, 2nd Floor, 100 North Main Street, Doylestown, Pennsylvania 18901.
 Alternative means of filing complaints will be made available for persons with disabilities upon request.
 The complaint should be submitted as soon as possible but no later than sixty (60) calendar days after the alleged violation.

 - Within 15 calendar days of receipt of the complaint, the ADA Coordinator (or designated individual) will investigate the complaint, including, meeting with the individual seeking an accommodation, either in person or via telephone, to discuss the complaint and the possible resolutions.
 Within fifteen (15) calendar days of the meeting, the ADA Coordinator (or designated individual) will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio.
 The response will explain the position of the Bucks County Courts and offer options for substantive resolution of the complaint.